Industrial Design BFA

-- How do you hope to have changed at the end of your time as an MSU ID student?
+- Sample 1: How would you hope to have changed by the time of graduation as an Industrial Design major at Montclair State University?

-- Is there something you love to do, can’t stop thinking about?
+- Sample 2: Is there something you love to do and can’t stop thinking about?

-Note to out-of-town applicants: Where long-distance travel for an in-person interview is prohibitive, the department will sometimes explore alternative options with an applicant.
-Special circumstances should be addressed with the Program Admission Contact.
+*Out-of-town applicants: Where long-distance travel for an in-person interview is prohibitive, the department will sometimes explore alternative options of submitting a portfolio.
+Please contact the Program Coordinator should special circumstances apply.

 | Back to top |

-You may be considered for the sophomore level, if you completed the first year studies at a university in an accredited Industrial Design program and you achieved at least a C+ or higher in each of the major subjects.
+It is possible that you may be considered for the program's sophomore level of study if you already completed first year studies at an accredited college Industrial Design program and achieved at least a C+ in each of the major subjects.
 This does not apply to the foundation course of 2D design, 3D design Color Study and Figure Drawing.
-It is expected that the majority of your presented work directly applies to the Industrial Design area and demonstrate adequate knowledge of related subjects.
+It is expected that the majority of your presented work directly apply to the Industrial Design area and demonstrate adequate knowledge of related subjects.

-Applicants transferring from community colleges must complete the four-year sequence of major studio studies of the BFA in Industrial Design major, unless they demonstrate excellence in visualization, model making, problem solving and human factors, and completed courses that focus on these subject areas.
+Applicants transferring from community colleges must complete the four-year sequence of major studio studies of the BFA in Industrial Design major unless they demonstrate excellence in visualization, model making, problem solving and human factors, and have completed courses that focus on these subject areas.

 A maximum of nine credits of 100- or 200-level Industrial Design coursework taken at other institution may be accepted as Major Studio Courses in the BFA in Industrial Design major, depending on the presented competence level.